karmsingh691/Ultra-Instinct-Rover-Project/README.md

 ## Objectives and Motivation

 I had worked on a large scale Mars Rover at UW Tacoma that could not be finished due to COVID restrctions.
-I took it upon my self to construct a rover of my own to practice Python programming, Embedded Systems design, PCB design and many other technical skills that I hope to learn and improve on.
+I took it upon myself to construct a rover of my own to practice Python programming, Embedded Systems design, PCB design and many other technical skills that I hope to learn and improve on.

 ## Parts List